wazdmike/MichaelMSantos/README.md

 ## Education

 - **Feb 2025 – Present**
-  *Federal Institute of Education, Science and Technology of São Paulo (IFSP)*
+  *Federal Institute of Education, Science and Technology of São Paulo*
   Technologist Degree in Software Analysis and Development (ADS)

 - **Aug 2023 – Dec 2024**